choijin/Twitter_Data_Pipeline_ETL/README.md

 * Docker is used to package, deploy, and run applications in a containerized environment.
 This allows for consistency and ease of deployment across different environments, as well as improved isolation and resource utilization.

-* In essence, Docker allows my code infrastructure to runs the same way every time, no matter where I am running with it.
+* In essence, Docker allows my code infrastructure to run the same way every time, no matter where I am running with it.

 ### And what is Docker-compose?